williamsca/bargaining-upzone/README.md

 # Done
+- Update units time series: show labels for 2017, 2019 and aggregate counties
 - Parse 'Description' for PWC and Loudoun to get zoning codes.
 (For PWC, Type == "Rezoning - Mixed Use" does not always include housing.)
 See TODO in 'databuild-princewilliam.R'
 - Add Fairfax to combined application file
 - hand parse Frederick resolutions (see '.../derived/FrederickCo/resolutions.csv')